Pecan

 Who does not love the state tree of Texas.
 The Pecan can rise 120 feet in height and with a 75 foot canopy.
 This is quite an impressive tree.
 It will take a good amount of space to grow, so take that into consideration when planting Pecans.

 Pecans are deciduous with a moderate growth rate and water needs.
 A fair amount of water will be needed to assist in getting a Pecan established if rain is not forthcoming.
 A positive is the Pecan can grow in salty soil or poor alkaline soils and even in poorly drained soils.
 It is an ideal tree for Parker County.
 A plus is the fruit or nuts that are available after a few years of growth.
-Again, a great tree if enough the property will support the size.
+Again, a great tree if there is enough property to support the size.

 Firewise – Designation by Texas A&M Forest Service